Education

 Frequently Asked Questions

-Why are Nevada dispensaries predominantly cash-only?
+Why are Nevada dispensaries predominantly cash-only due to financial institutions?

 Can customers get cash for payments directly at Nevada dispensaries?